All Episodes

 In other words, they were released, but they couldn't necessarily go back to Moscow or they couldn't go back to Kiev where they'd come from.

-They had to stay in the east, or they had to stay in the north.
+They had to stay in the east or they had to stay in the north.

-Um so people did disappear.
+So people did disappear.

 They went to the camps and they just didn't make it back for decades.

-So that was very that was a very common experience.
+So that was a very common experience.

 Were they in contact with loved ones?

-So yet people people were often cut off.
+So yet people were often cut off.

 Some people found amazing ways to stay in touch and some people cut off.

-The the social disruption is many millions.
+The social disruption is many millions.

-I mean, the echo of the gulag.
+I mean, the echo of the Gulag.

 I mean, dozens of millions.